 You may think your site is mobile friendly – but does Google?
 Here's their tool to test:

 Results from my site:

 If Google doesn't see your site as mobile-friendly/responsive, I recommend talking to your developer or finding a developer who can work with your site.
 Google prioritizes mobile first, so if your site isn't mobile-friendly, it won't rank as well.

-Google just recently relaunched their tool and now my site shows slower.
-So clearly I have some work to do.
 If your site page speed is over 10 seconds, that needs to be your priority.

 SEO is a long-term game.
 You can't expect to post today and rank tomorrow – or even next week.
 Want to rank for a Christmas post?
 Probably should write it in September.
 Google needs time to find your content.
 Let me say that again.
 You cannot expect a post you just published to immediately rank.